Louis Brandeis: Personal life and marriage

 In 1890, Brandeis became engaged to his second cousin Alice Goldmark, of New York.
 He was then 34 years of age and had previously found little time for courtship.
 Alice was the daughter of Joseph Goldmark, a physician who had immigrated to America from Austria-Hungary after the collapse of the Revolution of 1848.
 They were married on March 23, 1891, at the home of her parents in New York City in a civil ceremony.
 The newlywed couple moved into a modest home in Boston's Beacon Hill district and had two daughters, Susan Brandeis Gilbert, born in 1893, and Elizabeth Brandeis Rauschenbush, born in 1896.

 Alice supported her husband's resolve to devote most of his time to public causes.
 The Brandeis family "lived well but without extravagance."
 With the continuing success of his law practice, they later purchased a vacation house in Dedham, where they would spend many of their weekends and summer vacations.
 Unexpectedly, his wife's health soon became frail, and so in addition to his professional duties, he found it necessary to manage the family's domestic affairs.

 Progressivism

 Brandeis became a leader of the Progressive movement, and he used the law as the instrument for social change.
 From 1897 to 1916, he was heavily involved with multiple reform crusades.
-He fought in Boston to secure honest traction franchises and, in 1907 and launched a six-year fight to prevent the banker J. P. Morgan, who acquired the New York, New Haven and Hartford Railroad, from monopolizing New England's railroads.
+He fought in Boston to secure honest traction franchises and, in 1907 launched a six-year fight to prevent the banker J. P. Morgan, who acquired the New York, New Haven and Hartford Railroad, from monopolizing New England's railroads.
 After an exposé of insurance fraud in 1906, he devised the Massachusetts plan to protect small wage-earners through savings bank life insurance.
 He supported the conservation movement; in 1910, he emerged as the chief figure in the Pinchot–Ballinger investigation, saying: "We may have democracy, or we may have wealth concentrated in the hands of a few, but we can't have both."